BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

 What is email preview text?

-Email preview text is copy that appears in a dedicated section of an email inbox display.
-The purpose of this copy is to allow people to get a peek at what’s inside the body of an email before opening it and without having to make room in their mailbox display for a full preview pane.
+Email preview text appears in a dedicated section of an email inbox display.
+Its purpose is to allow people to get a peek at what’s inside an email before opening it without having to make room in their mailbox display for a full preview pane.

 Instead of a separate pane, preview text follows behind the From name (aka sender name) and Subject Line display sections, offering a compressed and quickly consumable view of the users’ messages.

-Among email clients, preview text goes by different names.
-Gmail calls this section of inbox content a “snippet,” Apple Mail a “preview” and Outlook a “message preview.”
+Among email clients, preview text has different names.
+Gmail calls this section of inbox content a “snippet,” Apple Mail a “preview,” and Outlook a “message preview.”

 Basic inbox anatomy